thosgood/this-weeks-finds/markdown/week4.md

 things as "the ontological interpretation of boson fields."
 Read it at your own risk.

-3) Braided monoidal 2-categories, 2-vector spaces and Zamolodchikov
+3) "Braided monoidal 2-categories, 2-vector spaces and Zamolodchikov
-tetrahedra equations, by M. M. Kapranov and V. A. Voevodsky.
+tetrahedra equations", by M. M. Kapranov and V. A. Voevodsky.
 Preliminary incomplete version, September 1991.
-(Kapranov is at kapranov@chow.math.nwu.edu, and Voevodsky is at vladimir@math.ias.edu.)
+(Kapranov is at `kapranov@chow.math.nwu.edu`, and Voevodsky is at `vladimir@math.ias.edu`.)

 This serious and rather dry paper is the basis for a lot of physicists are just beginning to try to do: burst from the confines of 3